Satyam-x/Satyam-x/README.md

-## Hi
+## 👋💻 Welcome to my GitHub!
-# I am Satyam Porwal.
+I am Satyam Porwal.
 Currently, I am a BCA 3rd year student at IIMT University (Meerut).
 I have keen interest in coding with Python and develop web pages.
 I have done my project on travel and tourism website, Alexa voice assistance and Attendance marking system.
 Now, I am looking forward for an internship as a software developer.

 <!--
 **Satyam-x/Satyam-x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.